 Inside, you’ll find recipes for baker Erika Council’s vegan sweet potato biscuits and chef Nina Compton’s lentil, okra, and coconut stew—all prefaced with nuggets of history and memory.
 There are also essays, poems, illustrations, and collages that touch on food beyond the dinner table, including an okra-based ancestral bathing practice, the South African village pushing back against industrial farming, and more.

 New York City’s Fulton Fish Market has been open since 1822—first at the South Street Seaport in lower Manhattan and now in Hunts Point, Bronx.
-You can get anything from oysters to a full Feast of the Seven Fishes shipped door to door, but if you really feel like treating someone (ahem, yourself) this holiday season, splash out on some caviar.
+You can get anything from oysters to a full sushi kit shipped door to door, but if you really feel like treating someone (ahem, yourself) this holiday season, splash out on some caviar.
 This gift box includes two ounces each of hackleback caviar, paddlefish caviar, California sturgeon caviar, and salmon roe caviar, plus crème fraîche, frozen blinis, and a mother of pearl spoon.

 Even though the original Carnegie Deli in New York City closed years ago, you can still order its famous cheesecake via its website that ships nationwide.
 Order the eight-inch cheesecake for a party, or send the four-pack of mini cheesecakes so you can eat one now and freeze the rest for later.

-You can never go wrong with a bottle of champagne as a gift, but why not add a set of colorful coupes to go with it?
+For a gift for a wine lover, you can never go wrong with a bottle of champagne as a gift.
+But why not add a set of colorful coupes to go with it?
 Stephanie Summerson Hall named her hand-blown colored glass stemware company after her grandmother, Estelle, who loved antiquing and looking for new treasures in small South Carolina towns.